 After a troubled campaign with Bundesliga outfit Wolfsburg, two-time Copa América winning midfielder Diego is plotting a route to England.
-The Brazilian caught up with The South American Football Show in association with
+The Brazilian caught up with The South American Football Show in association with The Independent.

 Things seem to have turned sour for you at Wolfsburg, what can you tell us about the situation Diego?